Zonk!

-Zonk! is a 1950 musical film made in South Africa.
+Zonk! is a 1950 South African musical film directed by Hyman Kirstein and produced by African Film Productions.
 It features black performers doing American style numbers.
-It was directed by Hyman Kirstein.
-It was made by African Film Productions.

 The film shows Broadway's influence.
-It is one of four films made from 1949–1951 documenting original music and performances by Africans.
-Jacqueline Maingard of the University of Bristol wrote an article about "Cinematic Images of Black Sexual Identity" in the film.
+It is one of four films made between 1949 and 1951 documenting original music and performances by Africans.
+Jacqueline Maingard of the University of Bristol analysed the film in an article titled "Cinematic Images of Black Sexual Identity".